Cameron Redpath

-Cameron Redpath (born 23 December 1999) is a professional rugby union player who plays as a centre for Premiership Rugby club Bath.
+Cameron Redpath (born 23 December 1999) is a Scotland international rugby union player who plays as a centre for Premiership Rugby club Bath.
 Born in France, he represents Scotland at international level after qualifying on ancestry grounds.
 His father, Bryan Redpath, is a former Scotland captain.

 Club career

 He came through the Sale Sharks academy and played 22 games for the club before joining Bath Rugby in February 2020.

 International career

 Cameron Redpath represented Scotland at U16 level and both Scotland and England at U18 level.
 Redpath represented England under-20 in the 2018 Six Nations Under 20s Championship, scoring tries against Wales and France.
 Redpath was selected in England's 34-man squad for their 2018 summer tour of South Africa but was unable to travel with the squad because of injury.
 He scored a try against Scotland in the 2019 Six Nations Under 20s Championship.
 He also played at the 2019 World Rugby Under 20 Championship however his tournament came to an end when he received a six-week ban for biting an opponent in their penultimate match against Ireland.

 In January 2021, Redpath was selected in the Scotland 2021 Six Nations Championship squad.
 On 6 February 2021 he started for Scotland at Centre in the Calcutta Cup against England.
 Redpath came on as a replacement versus Wales in the 2022 Six Nations match.

 In 2023 Redpath was selected in Scotland's 33 player squad for the 2023 Rugby World Cup in France.

+He played for Scotland 'A' on 6 February 2026 in their match against Italy XV.